pallets-eco/flask-security/docs/customizing.rst

 Applications that support a JSON based API need to be able to have a uniform API response.
 Flask-Security has a default way to render its API responses - which can be easily overridden by either providing a callback function via :meth:`.Security.render_json`.
+As documents in :meth:`Security.render_json`, be aware that Flask-Security registers its own JsonEncoder on its blueprint.

 401, 403, Oh My
 +++++++++++++++
-For a very long read and discussion look at `this`_.
+For a very long read and discussion; look at `this`_.
 Out of the box, Flask-Security in tandem with Flask-Login, behaves as follows:

     * If authentication fails as the result of a @login_required, @auth_required,